 Common Side Effects

-More than half of patients will experience negative side effects from taking antidepressants.
+One study reports that more than half of patients will experience negative side effects from taking antidepressants.

-According to published data, more than 50% of users experience sexual dysfunction.
+According to other published data, more than 50% of users experience sexual dysfunction.
 In men this can mean delayed ejaculation and erectile dysfunction and in women difficulties achieving orgasm.
 In both there can be a loss of libido.

 The NHS, Mayo Clinic list other side effects as: